 John Barry Hargreaves, his wife Jean and son Matthew Hargreaves, from Knutsford in Cheshire, were prosecuted in September 2016 for running a fraudulent business.

 Now the council's Trading Standards Service has secured a proceeds of crime order against the Hargreaves at a hearing at Caernarvon Crown Court yesterday (Thursday, May 24).
 The family have been ordered to pay £1.6m from their assets or face the threat of prison.

-The council conduced a financial investigation into the criminal benefit that the Hargreaves family had made from their illegal teeth whitening activity, having already restrained property totalling over £2m and resulting in the proceeds of crime action.
+The council led a financial investigation into the criminal benefit that the Hargreaves family had made from their illegal teeth whitening activity.
+They had already restrained property totalling over £2m and resulting in the proceeds of crime action.